-Sport Ireland Facilities DAC is a fully owned subsidiary of Sport Ireland and adheres to Sport Ireland risk management systems and structures.
-Sport Ireland has an Audit and Risk Committee (ARC) comprising two Sport Ireland Board members and two external members, with financial and audit expertise, one of whom is the Chair.
-The ARC met five times in 2020.
+Sport Ireland Facilities DAC is a wholly owned subsidiary of Sport Ireland.
+Sport Ireland has developed and approved a Risk Management Policy which also applies to Sport Ireland Facilities DAC.
+Sport Ireland has an Audit and Risk Committee (ARC) with financial and audit expertise comprising (as of year-end) four Sport Ireland Board members and three external members.
+The ARC met four times in 2021.